anilabraham-IT/IntuneEDU/IntuneEDU/renew-ios-certificate-token.md

 1. Go to **Tenant settings** > **MDM push certificate**.
 2. Select **Renew certificate**.
-3. Follow the onscreen instructions to to renew and download your MDM push Certificate from the Apple Push Certificates Portal.
+3. Follow the onscreen instructions to renew and download your MDM push certificate in the Apple Push Certificates Portal.
 Remember to sign in with the Apple ID you used to create your original certificate.
 After you renew and download the certificate, return to Intune for Education to complete the remaining fields on this screen.
 4. Select **Save**.

 ## Renew enrollment program token

-Renew the enrollment program token annually to make sure that Intune for Education always has an updated list of your iOS devices.
+Renew the enrollment program token annually to keep Intune for Education up to date with your school's devices.
 This process requires you to sign in to Apple School Manager to download the token.

 1. Go to **Tenant settings** > **Enrollment program tokens**.
 2. Select the token that you want to renew.